Inquisition: Roman Inquisition

 With the Protestant Reformation, Catholic authorities became much more ready to suspect heresy in any new ideas, including those of Renaissance humanism, previously strongly supported by many at the top of the Church hierarchy.
 The extirpation of heretics became a much broader and more complex enterprise, complicated by the politics of territorial Protestant powers, especially in northern Europe.
 The Catholic Church could no longer exercise direct influence in the politics and justice-systems of lands that officially adopted Protestantism.
-Thus war (the French Wars of Religion, the Thirty Years' War), massacre (the St. Bartholomew's Day massacre) and the missional and propaganda work (by the Sacra congregatio de propaganda fide) of the catholic Counter-Reformation came to play larger roles in these circumstances, and the Roman law type of a "judicial" approach to heresy represented by the Inquisition became less important overall.
+As a result, war (the French Wars of Religion, the Thirty Years' War), massacre (the St. Bartholomew's Day massacre), and the missional, as well as propaganda work, such as Sacra congregatio de propaganda fide, of the Catholic Counter-Reformation came to play larger roles in these circumstances, and the Roman law type of a "judicial" approach to heresy represented by the Inquisition became less important overall.
 In 1542 Pope Paul III established the Congregation of the Holy Office of the Inquisition as a permanent congregation staffed with cardinals and other officials.
 It had the tasks of maintaining and defending the integrity of the faith and of examining and proscribing errors and false doctrines; it thus became the supervisory body of local Inquisitions.
 A famous case tried by the Roman Inquisition was that of Galileo Galilei in 1633.

 The penances and sentences for those who confessed or were found guilty were pronounced together in a public ceremony at the end of all the processes.
 This was the sermo generalis or auto-da-fé.
 Penances (not matters for the civil authorities) might consist of pilgrimages, a public scourging, a fine, or the wearing of a cross.
 The wearing of two tongues of red or other brightly colored cloth, sewn onto an outer garment in an "X" pattern, marked those who were under investigation.
 The penalties in serious cases were confiscation of property by the Inquisition or imprisonment.
 This led to the possibility of false charges to enable confiscation being made against those over a certain income, particularly rich marranos.
 Following the French invasion of 1798, the new authorities sent 3,000 chests containing over 100,000 Inquisition documents to France from Rome.

 In France

 Between 1657 and 1659, twenty-two alleged witches were burned on the orders of the inquisitor Pierre Symard in the province of Franche-Comté, then part of the Empire.
 The inquisitorial tribunal in papally-ruled Avignon, established in 1541, passed 855 death sentences, almost all of them (818) in the years 1566–1574, but the vast majority of them were pronounced in absentia.